esferatec/ec-luart-localizationmanager/examples/README.md

 local mnuFile =  ui.Menu("New", "Save", "Exit") -- Create a submenu for the "File" option with "New", "Save", and "Exit" options winMain.menu.items[1].submenu = mnuFile -- Assign the submenu to the first item of the main menu

-local lomLabel = lm.LocalizationManager(dic_label, "German_Germany") -- Create a localization manager for labels with the German language and Germany region local lomMenu = lm.LocalizationManager(dic_menu, "German_Germany") -- Create a localization manager for menu items with the German language and Germany region
+local lomLabel = lm.LocalizationManager() -- Create a localization manager for labels local lomMenu = lm.LocalizationManager(dic_menu, "German_Germany") -- Create a localization manager for menu items

 local etyName = ui.Entry(winMain, "", 100, 20, 180) -- Create an entry field for the name with a width of 100, positioned at (20, 180)
 local etyPassword = ui.Entry(winMain, "", 100, 52, 180) -- Create an entry field for the password with a width of 100, positioned at (52, 180)